 - Union County Public Schools (updated Jan.
 11): Board of Education voted, 7-1, to keep masks optional.

 - Watauga County (updated Aug.
 9): Watauga County Board of Education changed its previous optional mask requirement and has unanimously voted to require masks in schools.

 South Carolina Schools

-- Chester County Schools (updated Oct.
-26): Leaders voted, 5-1, to continue the districtwide mask policy.
+- Chester County Schools (updated Dec.
+14): Leaders voted, 5-1, to continue the districtwide mask policy.
 Schools will switch to virtual learning for three days after winter break.